CAVEconnectome/.github/profile/README.md

 #### L2Cache
 A service to track, serve and regenerate summary statistics of “level 2” fragments of segmentation in the PCG.
 Has a worker component for calculating statistics,driven by google pub-sub.
 [Repository](https://github.com/CAVEconnectome/PCGL2Cache)

+#### SkeletonService
+A service to generate, cache, and serve skeletons.
+A variety of return formats are supported.
+Both a REST and CAVEclient UI or provided, in addition to an asynchronous message-based UI.
+[Repository](https://github.com/CAVEconnectome/SkeletonService)

 #### Guidebook
 A flask app service for creating neuroglancer links with annotation points to guide proofreaders to tips and branches.
 Guidebook utilizes PCG awfare skeletonization procedures via pcg_skel (see below).
 [Repository](https://github.com/CAVEconnectome/guidebook)